-We will ensure that the headteacher and at least one member of the Governing Board have completed appropriate safer recruitment training.
-At all times the headteacher and Governing Board will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE
+We will ensure that the headteacher and at least one member of the governing board have completed appropriate safer recruitment training.
+At all times the headteacher and governing board will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE.

-The school will follow the Recruitment and Selection Procedures when making decisions about the suitability of prospective employees.
-This will include: conducting the relevant checks, obtaining appropriate references and information from interviews.
+The school will follow the recruitment and selection procedures when making decisions about the suitability of prospective employees.
+This will include: conducting the relevant checks, the school may carry out an online search as part of due diligence on shortlisted candidates this may help identify any incidents or issues that have happened, and are publicly available online, which the school or college might want to explore with the applicant at interview, obtaining appropriate references and information from interviews.

-Where staff work in EYFS or wraparound care for children under the age of 8 we will ensure the appropriate checks are carried out to ensure that individuals are not disqualified under the Children Disqualification Regulations 2018.
+Where staff work in EYFS or wraparound care for children under the age of 8, we will ensure the appropriate checks are carried out to ensure that individuals are not disqualified under the Childcare Disqualification Regulations 2018.

 We will maintain a Single Central Record of all safer recruitment checks carried out in line with statutory requirements.
+This will include all staff, governors or volunteers who work in regulated activity and any other third parties such as sports coaches etc.